neuvector/docs/user/pages/02.deploying/09.airgap/docs.md

 done
 ```

-Fantastic we should have a directory that looks like:
+Fantastic, we should have a directory that looks like:

 ```bash
 [root@flux ~]# ls -lR neuvector